 EMA and Raw Offset:

 Timebeat reports its offset data using 2 primary field definitions Raw and EMA.
-EMA is traditionally the value which is used for quick reference to the offset as this is easily digestible and provides a simple, stable reading for use in reports and visualisations.
+EMA is traditionally the value that is used for quick reference to the offset as this is easily digestible and provides a simple, stable reading for use in reports and visualisations.

 The Raw field is useful for understanding the spread of your UTC source to clock error, it is the goal of Timebeat to reduce this spread as much as possible.
-Although this is the Raw offset from the received time and the clock that is being synchronised it is not an accurate representation of your clock behaviour and as such this is why we recommend the EMA value to understand your clock behaviour as opposed to just the offset records.